autorope/donkeycar/docs/01-build_a_car.md

 # Get Started
-This doc will walk you through how to setup your donkey.
+This doc will walk you through how make an RC car that can autonomousy folow lines, lanes and sidewalks.

 ## Bill of Materials.